-- Have an appropriate waste management system to handle potential and contaminated waste (like used PPE) and ensure that workers know what those processes are. - Contaminated items used by a person diagnosed or suspected to have COVID-19 should be placed in a plastic bag before disposing of it with other waste (double bagged). - Wash hands appropriately with soap and water after handling contaminated items (even if gloves were used). - Contaminated disposable cleaning items such as mop heads, cloths, etc. should be placed in a lined garbage bin before disposing of these items with regular waste via double bagging the items within a main garbage bag.
+- Have an appropriate waste management system to handle potential and contaminated waste (like used PPE) and ensure that workers know what those processes are. - Contaminated items used by a person diagnosed or suspected to have COVID-19 should be placed in a plastic bag before disposing of it with other waste (double bagged). - Clothing and linens belonging to a patient/resident suspected or diagnosed with COVID-19 can be washed using regular laundry soap and hot water (60-90°C).
+Laundry should be thoroughly dried. - Wash hands appropriately with soap and water after handling contaminated laundry (even if gloves were used). - Contaminated disposable cleaning items such as mop heads, cloths, etc. should be placed in a lined garbage bin before disposing of these items with regular waste via double bagging the items within a main garbage bag.
 Reusable cleaning items can be washed using regular laundry soap and hot water (60-90°C).

-Personal Protective Equipment (PPE)
+Personal Protective Equipment

 PPE is worn by individuals to reduce exposure when in close contact to suspected or confirmed cases of COVID-19.
-Though a last resort, if PPE is required to be worn, workers should be mindful of the following:
+Though a last resort, if PPE is required to be worn, health care and long-term care workers should be mindful of the following: